 The late Jane Cowling was an independent scholar and a Visiting Research Fellow at Southampton University’s Centre for Medieval and Renaissance Culture.
 She has co-edited (with Peter Greenfield) the Hampshire records for Records of Early English Drama, and her publications include articles on dramatic, musical and ceremonial activity at Winchester, Winchester College and the Isle of Wight in Research Opportunities in Medieval and Renaissance Drama, Medieval and Renaissance Drama in England and Medieval English Theatre.
 Her work on Hampshire has received support from the British Academy and a Hartley Fellowship.

-Peter Greenfield is Professor Emeritus of English at the University of Puget Sound and currently teaches part-time at the University of Houston-Downtown.
-He has edited Gloucestershire (1986) for the REED series and is completing work on Hertfordshire (including the records of the Cecil family) and–with Jane Cowling–Hampshire.
+Peter Greenfield is Professor Emeritus of English at the University of Puget Sound.
+For REED he has edited Gloucestershire (1986), Hampshire (with Jane Cowling, REED Online, 2020), and is currently part of the team editing the Norwich records.
 He is a former editor of Research Opportunities in Medieval and Renaissance Drama and has published on late medieval and early modern drama, including contributions to A New History of Early English Drama (1997), A Companion to Renaissance Drama (2002), The Cambridge History of British Theatre (2004), and The Oxford Handbook of Early Modern Theatre (2009).
-His work on the Hertfordshire and Hampshire records has been supported by a Hartley Fellowship from the Hampshire Record Office, and by grants from the National Endowment for the Humanities and the University of Puget Sound.
+His work on the Hertfordshire and Hampshire records was supported by a Hartley Fellowship from the Hampshire Record Office, and by grants from the National Endowment for the Humanities and the University of Puget Sound.

 Alexandra Johnston is a professor emerita of the Department of English, University of Toronto.
 She was instrumental in the founding of Records of Early English Drama in 1976 and served as its Director from 1976 to 2011.
 She continues to serve on its Executive Board.
 She was co-editor of the first REED edition, York, in 1979 (2 vols.) and is also co-editor of Oxford University and City in 2004 (2 vols).
 An edition of the records of Berkshire, Buckinghamshire and Oxfordshire is close to completion.
 She has published four editions of essays and over eighty articles and book chapters.
 She has also delivered one hundred and twenty scholarly papers as well as many popular papers and has prepared several modernizations of medieval English plays for acting since 1970.